S. D. Somasundaram: Education and political life

 In 1969, "Perarignar Anna" died, leaving the whole of Tamil Nadu in sorrow.
 After his death, there began internal turmoil and chaos among the second-line leaders of the DMK.
 As a result of this, "Puratchi Thalaivar, Mr. M.G.
 Ramachandran" (MGR) was expelled from DMK.
 With the large support of the people, Puratchi Thalaivar MGR launched his political outfit "Anna Dravida Munnetra Kazhagam (ADMK)" on October 17, 1972, which is now called "All India Anna Dravida Munnetra Kazhagam (AIADMK)."

 S.D.S. joined the Anna DMK as the first Lok Sabha member.
 Along with him, S.D.S. streamed into the new Democratic Party with many of his political followers from various other parties.
-Since then, S.D.S. has worked his heart out to fight against the DMK, which was in power at the time, bearing a name for corruption.
+Since then, S.D.S. has worked to fight against the DMK, who was in power at the time, bearing a name for corruption.
 S.D.S. put forth his full effort to form and frame the new party from the grassroots level.
-Every AIADMK party member knows how hard S.D.
-Somasundaram worked to bring up the welfare of the people of Tamil Nadu, and he did not rest until the work was done.
 He donated his wealth and belongings to people's wellness and to funding the Tamil Nadu government.

 In 1973, a by-election was called for the "Dindigul" Lok Sabha constituency.
 Since it was just a few months before the beginning of ADMK, there was some hesitancy to contest the elections among the party's frontline leaders, but Puratchi Thalaivar, MGR, contested the polls.
 He took confidence in the propaganda secretary of AIADMK, SD Somasundaram, and made him the organizing head person of the election campaign.
 ADMK won the elections and got political acceptance from the people of Tamil Nadu.

 This victory drew S.D.S. closer to Puratchi Thalaivar MGR, and they had an understanding thereon.
 Puratchi Thalaivar, MGR, had SD Somasundaram as his loyal associate.
 Later, "Puratchi Thalaivar MGR" gave S.D.S. a cabinet berth as revenue minister of Tamil Nadu.